ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

-You can use ``Math.random`` and a cast to integer to return a random number between some starting and ending value.
-The code below will return a random number from 0 to 9.
-Remember that a casting a double value to integer ``(int)`` will throw away any values after the decimal point.
+You can use ``Math.random`` and a cast to integer to return a random integer between some starting and ending value.
+The code below will create a random integer from 0 to 9.
+Remember that casting a double value to integer ``(int)`` will throw away any values after the decimal point.

 |CodingEx| **Coding Exercise**

 Run the code below several times to see how the value changes each time.
-How could you change the code to return a random number from 1 to 10?
+How could you change the code to return a random integer from 1 to 10?
 Modify the code and see if your answer is correct.
 Try removing the parentheses from around (Math.random() * 10) and run the code several times.
 What happens?
 The parentheses are necessary because (int) will cast the closest expression, and (int)Math.random() will always be 0 since anything after the decimal point is dropped.

 .. activecode:: randomRange
    :language: java